 + PRO: Plenty of outdoor activities

-If one enjoys the outdoors, Norway is most definitely the place to be.
+If you enjoy the outdoors, Norway is most definitely the place to be.
 Hiking, camping and fishing are all part of the Norwegian lifestyle, and the opportunities are endless.
+Walking and cycling paths are abundant throughout Norway, allowing you to maintain an active lifestyle.
+Sports teams and gyms are easy to find.

-- CON: Weather is hard to bear
+- CON: The weather is hard to bear

 + PRO: Clean environment